co-cart/co-cart/readme.txt

 Such as when the cart was created.
 This information is only stored in the browser session.

 Also the source of the cart it was last saved.
-For the web it will be `WooCommerce` and for your headlesss store `CoCart`.
+For the web it will be `WooCommerce` and for your headless store `CoCart`.
 This lets you know which version of your store your customers are shopping from should you have both web and app versions.

 = Can I have WordPress running on one domain and my headless store on another domain? =